keatonelvins/keatonelvins.github.io/taytay.md

 "No, I heard it too!", exclaims Ranedear.
 “I was in the parlor reading up on the history of the manor.
 When I had reached the year 1841, I heard someone cry out!
 But I couldn't hear any music, perhaps our rooms were too far apart for that.”

-You run a finger though the dust built up on windowsill and start pacing around the room.
+You run a finger though the dust built up on the windowsill and start pacing around the room.
 Six pairs of eyes follow you.
 You pass faded oil paintings, rusty antiques, marbles, toys, jars of old coins, all dull and still.
 Pool cues mounted on the wall.
 A worn trophy in need of a good polishing.

 "I also did not hear the scream", says Stapes.
 "I was playing poker with Craigle in the greenhouse.
 When we split up, the music was still playing, and I continued up to my room for a drink and rest."

 "After poker, I went to the kitchen for a snack", provides Craigle.
 "Maybe I heard a scream, maybe I didn't.
 I was focused on my mortadella and mustard sandwich."

+The windows are all barred.
 You pass deer heads, chess boards, a heavy camera, all caked in dust.
 The attention of the room has moved to Vanlos, the last man to speak.

 "I didn't see or hear anything", begins Vanlos.
 "I was on a night swim in Elephant Seal Cove under the full moon.
 I got back late and went straight to bed."

-You continue your slow lap around the room and reach the far end where a long unused fireman's axe leans against the brick.
+You continue your slow lap around the room and reach the far end where a long-unused fireman's axe leans against the brick.
 You pick it up and swing it a few times, testing its heft.
 After replacing it, you circle around to the pool table, toss one of the balls up and down a few times, and address the crowd.

 “Well, it's clear no one here had anything to do with it.
 None of you killed that beautiful, mustachioed, bull of a man.”